 PAPER LEAF ACORN WREATH

-As well as cute acorns I also gather pine cones and craft with them too.
-I’ve made pine cone flower hearts for Valentine’s and pine cone tiles for Christmas.
+In addition to cute acorns, I gather pine cones and craft with them.
+I’ve made pinecone flower hearts for Valentine’s and pinecone tiles for Christmas.
+Avocado pits are another great natural resource for crafting.

 Thank you, Michelle.
 I’ve only been to South Africa once and that was to Cape Town when I was a very young child we arrived by ship from Hong Kong on our way to England.
 All I can remember about South Africa was actually feeding the squirrels in the park.